Terms of Reference

-RAC members will have demonstrated interest, experience or expertise in one of the following areas: medical education, continuing professional development, health policy, or governance.
+RAC members will have demonstrated interest, experience or expertise in one of the following areas: membership services, member engagement, medical education, continuing professional development, health policy, or governance.

 Committee members should possess the ability and willingness to meet the strategic directions of the Royal College and the willingness to participate effectively in committee meetings.